leske42/Foundations/UB/README.md

     - **calls any function in the standard library** other than the `abort` function, the `_Exit` function, the `quick_exit` function, or the `signal` function (for the same signal number)
         - keep in mind direct syscalls from `unistd.h` (and sometimes other headers) are *not* part of standard library
         - on [this page](https://pubs.opengroup.org/onlinepubs/9799919799/functions/V2_chap02.html#tag_16_04_03:~:text=the%20behavior%20is%20undefined%20if%3A), you can find a list of functions that are safe to use in signal handler
+        - please also visit my [footnote](#footnote-6-the-right-way-to-do-signals-in-minishell) on how to do the signal handling in `minishell` properly

 **Weird shit**
 - A nonempty source file **does not end in a new-line character**